Guide

 Native size mode

-mode (the default), the struct is packed based on the platform and
+In "native" mode (the default), the struct is packed based on the platform and

 compiler on which Python was built: padding bytes may be added to maintain